SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 ### Publicity

-The top 5 welcomed types of support were (perhaps unsurprisingly):
+The top 5 welcomed types of support were:

 1. Blog posts exploring your project's features or what you've accomplished with it (92.3% of respondents)
 1. Recommending your project to others (92.3%)